openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ### Update period
 - Insights Operator query the OCM API every 8 hours and downloads the full data provided
-- The time period is configurable and can be changed by the cluster admin.
+- The time period is configurable (via `support` secret key/value pair) and can be changed by the cluster admin.
 Cluster admin can temporarily set a shorter time period to try to refresh the SCA certs
 - The documentation will describe the steps how to pull the SCA certs and update the secret manually

 ### Test Plan